 Artist’s Statement

-Red Iron Caves is a neo-archaic expression of the regenerative imagery of small-scale cultures who live in close connection with their land.
+Red Iron Caves is a an expression of Post-Industrial Animism, reclaiming the regenerative imagery of indigenous hill tribe cultures who live in close connection with their land.

-With the Red Iron Caves project, I’ve embraced visual references from a broad sweep of cave wall art, rock art and portable art from the High Palaeolithic era between 40,000 to 12,000 BCE, to the Early Neolithic era from 12,000 to 2,000 BCE.
-My primary references are from my own Basque heritage in the homeland of early European culture occupied long before the invasion of Neolithic settlers.
-This is a land holding strong ancestral roots to its original modern human inhabitants, who crawled into the depths of the cave entrances in northern Spain and southern France to document their relationship with the natural abundance of wild food resources that kept their families fed.
+With the Red Iron Caves project, I upcycle visual references from a broad sweep of cave wall art, rock art and portable art from the High Palaeolithic era between 40,000 to 12,000 BCE, to the Early Neolithic era from 12,000 to 2,000 BCE.
+My primary references are from my own Basque heritage in the homeland of early European culture.
+This is a land holding strong ancestral roots to its original modern human inhabitants, a First People who crawled into the depths of the caves in northern Spain and southern France, leaving behind amazing galleries of charcoal and red oxide pigment drawings preserved under-ground for over 30,000 years.
+They document humanity’s early coevolutionary relationship with abundant grazing herds of large herbivores, including bison, horses, muskox and mammoths.

 Blessings to The Great Mother of us All.